“Experience is not what happens to you.— Aldous Huxley

-Some of us respond.
+Others respond.
 We acknowledge the stimulus and the immediate emotions as part of current reality.
 Then we choose to act based on a clear sense of the result we want to create.

 The first approach can be very stressful.
-The second, not so much.The stress doesn’t come from what happens, but from the way we respond or react to what happens.
+The second, not so much, but often still stressful.

 Bonus: we generate far less stress!

 Try using the “Eisenhower Matrix” to determine how you want to deal with what happens.

 The matrix is a simple time and priority management tool.
 Former US President Dwight D. Eisenhower used it to determine what actions were important, rather than merely urgent.